M1 Money Supply

 What to Watch in the May Release

-The May 2026 M1 Money Supply release will be closely watched for any deviation from the recent falling trend.
-Given the prior reading of 12,350,838 BRL bn for March 2026, traders should prepare for three primary scenarios, each with distinct implications for the BRL.
+The upcoming May 2026 M1 Money Supply release on May 27, 2026, at 14:30 BRT will be closely scrutinized for any deviation from the recent falling trend.
+Given the prior reading of 12,350,838 BRL billion for March 2026, traders will be looking for three primary scenarios:

 Track This Release